-- The changes are in effect for purchases completing on and after 22 November 2017 (whether on behalf of a child or made by parents). - The legislation refers to a "relevant court appointment" and defines this.
+- The changes are in effect for purchases completing on and after 22 November 2017108 (whether on behalf of a child or made by parents). - The legislation refers to a "relevant court appointment" and defines this 109.
 It includes orders made under section 16 of the Mental Capacity Act 2005 and equivalent appointments in other jurisdictions. - There is no condition that the child is to live in the property acquired.
-It could be bought as an investment. - A second property bought for the child by the deputy would be liable to the higher rates.
+It could be bought as an investment. - A second property bought for the child by the deputy would be liable to the higher rates110.

-&lt;sup>104 Or a spouse / civil partner of a parent.
+104 Or a spouse / civil partner of a parent.

-&lt;sup>105 It was updated between April and August 2018 to deal with purchases for children under the Mental Capacity legislation.
+105 It was updated between April and August 2018 to deal with purchases for children under the Mental Capacity legislation.

-Lyonel and was buying a property to rent out.
+106 The analysis for higher rates purposes would be the same if she was living in rented accommodation with Lyonel and was buying a property to rent out.

-&lt;sup>107 It might also qualify for first time buyers' relief if the conditions are met.
+107 It might also qualify for first time buyers' relief if the conditions are met.

-&lt;sup>108 Finance Act 2018 Schedule 11 para 16(1).
+108 Finance Act 2018 Schedule 11 para 16(1).

-&lt;sup>109 The new Sch4ZA/para12(1B).
+109 The new Sch4ZA/para12(1B).

-- If the child is beneficially entitled to another property, not acquired in the exercise of the powers under a relevant court appointment, then that other property would not be treated as belonging to the child, so a property acquired by the deputy for the child could still escape the higher rates. - If the child is beneficially entitled to another property, not acquired in the exercise of the powers under a relevant court appointment, then that other property would count against the parents on a purchase by them. - If a property held for a child acquired in the exercise of the powers under a relevant court appointment is lived in by the child and family and is subsequently sold and another property bought, there is a tweak to the way the replacement exception works.
+- If the child is beneficially entitled to another property, not acquired in the exercise of the powers under a relevant court appointment, then that other property would not be treated as belonging to the child111, so a property acquired by the deputy for the child could still escape the higher rates. - If the child is beneficially entitled to another property, not acquired in the exercise of the powers under a relevant court appointment, then that other property would count against the parents on a purchase by them. - If a property held for a child acquired in the exercise of the powers under a relevant court appointment is lived in by the child and family and is subsequently sold and another property bought, there is a tweak to the way the replacement exception works.
 This is relevant if there is other property "counting against" family members.
-The disposal is treated as made by the child, not by the child's parents.
+The disposal is treated as made by the child, not by the child's parents112.

-&lt;sup>110 It seems the best reading of the commencement provisions in FA18/Sch11/para /16(1) is that one should, for purchases completing on or after 22 November 2017, look at properties bought by a deputy for a child as belonging to the child, even if bought before 22 November 2017.
-It should still be treated as belonging to the child's parents and any spouse / civil partner living with a parent.
+110 It seems the best reading of the commencement provisions in FA18/Sch11/para /16(1) is that one should, for purchases completing on or after 22 November 2017, look at properties bought by a deputy for a child as belonging to the child, even if bought before 22 November 2017.

-&lt;sup>111 It should still be treated as belonging to the child's parents and any spouse / civil partner living with a parent.
-FA03/Sch4ZA/para12(1A)(c).
+111 It should still be treated as belonging to the child's parents and any spouse / civil partner living with a parent.
+112 FA03/Sch4ZA/para12(1A)(c).